ttylinux/cppPrimer/README.md

 Practice in cppPrimer

-Practice answer for cppPrimer(5th editon)
+Answers for practice in cppPrimer(5th editon)